guppyfish123/SOC_Lab/Installation/Fleet-Server.md

 <br>

 ### Run Installation Script
-Going back to our fleet server host, navagate over where you stored `elastic-fleet.sh` file.
-We can now add in the details to our Certificates we just transfered over to our host.
+Going back to our fleet server host, navigate over where you stored `elastic-fleet.sh` file.
+We can now add in the details to our Certificates we just transferred over to our host.
-Once completed we can now run our script `./elastic-fleet.sh` which will install elastic-agent and enroll the host as our fleet server in our elastic instance.
+Once completed we can now run our script `./elastic-fleet.sh` which will install elastic-agent and enrol the host as our fleet server in our elastic instance.
 Going back to our elastic page, we should now see our fleet server now popup as one of our agents.

 <br><br>

 ## <div id="window-agent-setup">⚙️ Window Agent Setup
-Now that we have our Elastic Fleet server up and running we can start to intergrating our endpoints (agents).
+Now that we have our Elastic Fleet server up and running we can start to integrating our endpoints (agents).
 <br>

 ### Agent Policy
 A policy is terms of Elastic Fleet is a collection of configurations and settings for the type of log data you want to collect from your agents.
-Making it easier for intergrating large volumes of endpointst that you want to have configured the same.
+Making it easier for integrating large volumes of endpoints that you want to have configured the same.
 <br>
-1. To make our first fleet policy, open up your elastic web page and navagate to your ***Fleet*** management tab.
+1. To make our first fleet policy, open up your elastic web page and navigate to your ***Fleet*** management tab.
 Under ***Agent Policies*** click on the ***Create Agent Policy*** button.
 2. Name your policy ***Windows-Agent-Policy*** and tick ***Collect System Logs and Metrics***
 3. Under Advance options add a description of ***Core Windows Agent Policy***
-4. ***Defualt Namespace*** set to ***Windows*** and remove ***default***
+4. ***Default Namespace*** set to ***Windows*** and remove ***default***
 5. Tick both ***Collect Agent Logs*** & ***Collect Agent Metrics*** under ***Agent Monitoring***
 6. Enable ***Agent Tamper Protection***
-7. Leave all other options as defualt and click ***Create Agent Policy***
+7. Leave all other options as default and click ***Create Agent Policy***
 <br>

-### Add Intergration
+### Add Integration
 Opening up your newly created Agent Policy we will now need to add some integrations to our policy depending on what exactly we want to capture and report on our endpoints.
-As we are intergation a windows endpoint these are the intergration optoins we'll be using:
+As we are integration a windows endpoint these are the integration options we'll be using:
 - Elastic Defend
 - Windows
-The Defualt configurations for both of these intergrations will do for now and can be changed later if needed.
+The default configurations for both of these integrations will do for now and can be changed later if needed.
 <br>

 ### Add Windows Agent
-Aftering creating our windows policy we can now add our windows endpoint as an agent of our elastic fleet.
+After creating our windows policy we can now add our windows endpoint as an agent of our elastic fleet.
 1. In the ***Agent*** tab in ***Fleet***, click ***Add Agent***
 2. Select the policy that we just made under ***What type of host are you adding?***
-3. Set ***Enroll in Fleet?*** as ***Entroll in Fleet***
+3. Set ***Enrol in Fleet?*** as ***Enrol in Fleet***
-4. Under ***Install Elastic Agent on your host*** elastic should have a preconfigured command to enroll you windows endpoint to fleet.
+4. Under ***Install Elastic Agent on your host*** elastic should have a preconfigured command to enrol you windows endpoint to fleet.
  ```bash
  curl -L -O https://artifacts.elastic.co/downloads/beats/elastic-agent/elastic-agent-8.11.3-linux-x86_64.tar.gz
  tar xzvf elastic-agent-8.11.3-linux-x86_64.tar.gz